pivotal/docs-tap/scst-sign/known_issues.md

 # Supply Chain Security Tools - Sign Known Issues

-This section aims to be a comprehensive list of known issues, along with troubleshooting and recovery steps for Supply Chain Security Tools - Sign.
+This section is a list of known issues with troubleshooting and recovery steps for Supply Chain Security Tools - Sign.

 ## <a id='sign-known-issues-pods-not-admitted'></a> MutatingWebhookConfiguration prevents pods from being admitted